Tracing and Reversing Edits in LLMs: Models, KEs and Datasets

-In all experiments in the main body of the paper, we use the standard dataset CounterFact~\citep{meng2022locating}.
-We report results on an additional dataset with more diverse relations in App.~\ref{sec:additional_results}, observing similar trends.
+\paragraph{Datasets.} We use the standard dataset CounterFact~\citep{meng2022locating}.
 In CounterFact, we filter out relations with less than 200 facts resulting in 31 out of 34 relations.
-We list the selected relations with some examples in Tab.~\ref{tab:used_relations} in the appendix.
+We list the selected relations with some examples in App.
+Tab.~\ref{tab:used_relations}.
 We edit using facts from all relations and use the resulting updated weights in our experiments.
 Each edit updates only one fact.
 We retain 100 successful edits from each relation for our experiments.

-We use 3 models in our experiments: GPT2-XL~\citep{radford2019language}, GPT-J~\citep{gpt-j} and LLAMA3~\citep{dubey2024llama3herdmodels}.
-ROME was initially used to edit facts in GPT2-XL and GPT-J. We use LLAMA3 as a representative for more recent LLMs, and adapt the parameters used for editing LLAMA3 with ROME from the editing framework EasyEdit~\citep{wang-etal-2024-easyedit}.
+We consider single edits, since already a single malicious edit can bias the model~\citep{chen-etal-2024-can}, and elicit unethical responses from the model~\citep{hazra-etal-2024-sowing}.
+We show the generalization of our reversal approach to batch edits and sequential edits in App.~\ref{app:rev_batch} and App.~\ref{app:rev_seq} respectively.